2024 NC Logo_full color CMYK Transparent

 Dining is often underutilized when it comes to encouraging student engagement and success, however that is not the case here.
 Elon Dining plays an integral role in Elon's commitment to experiential education.
 In support of the University's Strategic plan, Elon Dining developed a strategy to double down on guest engagement and experiential education.
 One of the cornerstones of this plan is that every member of the team is all-in on student engagement.
 The Guest Experience Manager (GEM) leads the effort to engage students.
 This program provides real-world perspective and examples from the Institution and Elon Dining team.

-AI and Appetites: How to Harness The Power of AI to Enhance Your Dining Program
+AI and Appetites: How to Harness The Power of AI to Enhance Your Dining Program (BA)

 Julia Keahey, video & digital marketing coordinator, university housing & culinary services, Kent State University